-Students are required to wear the designated school uniform which includes navy blue V-neck scrub top, navy blue scrub pants, navy blue scrub jacket [optional], and a white lab coat as ordered from Berea College Visitor Center and Shoppe.
+Students are required to wear designated uniforms which includes navy blue V-neck scrub top, navy blue scrub pants, navy blue scrub jacket [optional], and a white lab coat as ordered from Berea College Visitor Center and Shoppe.
 It is expected that all nursing students follow agency dress code requirements and maintain a professional appearance.
-No other clothing may be visible-including tee shirts.
-White, non-canvas, closed-toe shoes are required; shoes and laces are to be clean.
+No other clothing may be visible-including long sleeved tee shirts.
+White, all leather/leather-like, closed-toe/closed-heel shoes are required; shoes and laces are to be clean.
 White socks or hose are required.
 All student dress must be clean and in good repair.